Deonte Thompson not backing down from Bears challenge

 While the focus of the Bears’ rebuild is on upgrading starting positions, improving depth will be key.
 Only three players started all 16 games last season — left tackle Charles Leno, center Cody Whitehair and defensive end Akiem Hicks.

-It remains to be seen if the Bears are better this season.
+It remains to be seen if the Bears are better.
 But they should be deeper.
 At inside linebacker, Nick Kwiatkoski appears much improved over his rookie season, when he started six games for Danny Trevathan and one for Jerrell Freeman with middling results.
 At nose tackle, Jaye Howard or C.J.
-Wilson look like an upgrade over Will Sutton as a back-up to Eddie Goldman.
+Wilson look like an upgrade over Will Sutton as a backup to Eddie Goldman.

-When tight end Zach Miller suffered a season-ending foot injury last year, the Bears turned to Logan Paulsen, Daniel Brown and free agent rookie Ben Braunecker.
+When tight end Zach Miller suffered a season-ending foot injury last year, the Bears turned to Logan Paulsen, Daniel Brown and rookie free agent Ben Braunecker.
 They already look stronger and deeper there this year with Miller, Dion Sims and second-round pick Adam Shaheen.
-And Brown and Braunecker look improved over last season.
+And Brown and Braunecker look improved.

 Like Thompson, linebacker Christian Jones is a survivor.
 One of 11 remnants from the Phil Emery era, Jones has gotten meaningful reps in practice with Trevathan and, more recently, Kwiatkoski out.

-“Christian Jones has shown significant improvement also,” defensive coordinator Vic Fangio said when asked about Kwiatkoski’s readiness to fill in for Trevthan.
+“Christian Jones has shown significant improvement also,” defensive coordinator Vic Fangio said when asked about Kwiatkoski’s readiness to fill in for Trevathan.
 “He’s in that hunt, too.”

 Jones signed as an undrafted free agent in 2014, has started 20 games in his three seasons, including 13 in 2015.
 More of an athlete at Florida State, Jones has survived with the Bears by being versatile and adaptable.

 “My confidence level is better,” Jones said.
 “Just being in the same system for awhile now.
 I feel a lot more comfortable out there.
-If feel like I can make more plays.
+It feel like I can make more plays.
 I’ve just got to be more consistent.”

 Email: mpotash@suntimes.com